Connect with others who understand.

 Causes of Familial Pulmonary Arterial Hypertension

 Each person inherits one copy of a gene from each of their parents.
 If one copy of the BMPR2 gene is mutated, then that person is at risk for developing PAH.
 However, FPAH displays incomplete penetrance, meaning that even if a person inherits a mutated BMPR2 gene, it doesn’t guarantee they will develop PAH.
-In fact, of all the people who inherit a mutated copy of BMPR2, only 20 percent will actually develop PAH.
+In fact, of all the people who inherit a mutated copy of BMPR2, only 20 percent will develop PAH.

 Symptoms of Familial Pulmonary Arterial Hypertension